-The iconic Royal Crescent Hotel is situated in one of the most famous crescent’s in the world.
-Designed by the architect John Wood the Younger and built between 1767 and 1774, it is among the greatest examples of Georgian architecture to be found in the United Kingdom and is a Grade I listed building.
-Although some changes have been made to various interiors over the years, the Georgian stone facade remains much as it was when it was first built.
+The iconic Royal Crescent Hotel is situated in one of the most famous crescents in the world.
+Designed by the architect John Wood the Younger and built between 1767 and 1774, it is among the greatest examples of Georgian architecture to be found in the United Kingdom, the Georgian stone facade remains much as it was when it was first built.

-Number 16 the Royal Crescent became a guest house in 1950, but it wasn’t until 1971 that it was combined with number 15 to become The Royal Crescent Hotel.
-Since then the hotel has had three owners, John Tham, the chairman of the London Sloane Club in the late 1970’s, the Von Essen Hotels chain and now Topland Group who bought the property in 2012.
+The hotel occupies no’s 15 & 16 of The Royal Crescent.
+Number 16 The Royal Crescent became a guest house in 1950, but it wasn’t until 1971 that it was combined with number 15 to become The Royal Crescent Hotel.
+Since then the hotel has had three owners, with Topland Group acquiring the property in 2012.

 Famous sightings of the Royal Crescent in film and television